InvincibleSihag/lingopanda/README.md

 ## Getting Started

-To get started with LingoPanda, follow these steps:
+To get started with App, follow these steps:

 1. **Clone the repository**:
     ```bash